Skip to content

 In hop hop beats you don't want to be changing the melody as the beat progresses.
 The rapper would get overshadowed by the melody if it was attracting too much attention.
 That's why the same melody is repeated throughout the beat.
 This applies whether you make trap, old school, drill or any other genre of hip hop.

 Great melodies is one of the secret ingredients of the pros and is also the key to getting more beat sales and better placements.
-Click here to get some melody loops that you can use 100% royalty free in your productions.
+Click here to get some melody loops, midi files and samples that you can use 100% royalty free in your productions.

 4. Over Complicating Beats